 Search engine web crawlers will encounter these errors and penalize your ranking for them.

 Search engine web crawlers read all the content on the internet.
 Think about that for a minute.
 That’s a lot of content.
 But these are powerful algorithms.
-Not only does it take note of all the content on the internet, it also takes note of whether or not that same content appears in more than one place.
+Not only does it note all the content on the internet, it also notes whether that same content appears in more than one place.

 This is an easy trap for a website to fall in — it repurposes content across platforms, resulting in duplicate content on different websites.
 The problem here is that search engine algorithms may interpret duplicate content as plagiarism.
 The result — a big hit to your site’s authority ranking.